huma23/AMOS-SS18-Team4/README.md

 ## Running Frontend with FakeBackend

 Install Cors Extension to Allow Control-Allow-Origin to enable calls to extern Web Domains.
-Run within angular folder 'ng serve'.
+Run `ng serve` within angular folder.
 The Application will forward your call from /api to an running Backend instance, the adress can be modified within `environments/environment.ts`